bdoolaeghe/cqrs-workshop/workshop7-pgq.md

 );
 ```
 *N.B.: the `product_order` column will contain a json serialized view of the `Order` object.
 You can use the `OrderJsonMapper` to ser/deser an `Order` in json*

+* to "publish" an event, insert a row in `order_event` representing the published event (a pending event we don't want to loose, not consumed yet).
+You can shutdown, or even make crash the application, the unconsumed events will not be lost any more.
+* to "acknoledge" (that is, "mark" as consumed) a pending event, just DELETE the row.
+These 2 operations can be wrapped in a transaction.

 #### OrderEventDAO